I am a staunch believer in Self–ownership.

 “Self-ownership” can be thought of as involving a person’s bodily integrity which is the inviolability of the physical body and emphasizes the importance of personal autonomy and the self-determination of human beings over their own bodies.
 It considers the violation of bodily integrity as an unethical infringement.
 Ref

-I will address the issues of abortion, genital mutilation, prostitution, drugs, and the right to die.
+I will address the issues of sexual consent, abortion, genital mutilation, prostitution, drugs, and the right to die.

 The main argument of the anti-abortion or anti-choice movement boils down to this: a human zygote, blastocyst, embryo, or fetus is a human being with a right to life, and abortion is therefore murder of a human being.
 Anti-choicers must claim that fetuses are human beings, of course, or they really have no case against abortion.
 However, the stages of embryonic development: A zygote is a single-celled fertilized egg.
 A blastocyst is the fertilized egg after cell division.
 At implantation, it becomes an embryo through to the eighth week of development, and a fetus from eight weeks to birth.
 The common law rule is that a fetus is not considered a living human being until it has been born alive.
 Therefore, if a defendant kills a pregnant woman he can only be charged with one count of murder for killing the mother, but no charges can be brought against him for the death of the fetus.
 Some jurisdictions have moved even farther than that and have defined murder as the unlawful killing of a human being or fetus with malice aforethought.
 Notice how human being and fetus are separate?
 That’s because a fetus is not a person.
 Ref Ref I think it’s the mother’s choice to decide what she wants to do with her body grin emoticon.
 If she wants to keep it ,let her keep it.
 If she wants to abort it, let her abort it.
 The word murder is a legal clarification on killing (someone who is a human ie born) unlawfully.
 I do think terminating a pregnancy by means of a kind of killing but so is the cow, pig and chicken I ate in the last two days.
 They are not murder and neither is abortion.
 Some say even a dead body has rights so a human zygote, blastocyst, embryo, or fetus should two, however this is wrong and seems to misunderstands so called rights of the dead just as they seem to confuse what or who is owed human rights as a person.